Keyboard shortcuts

 [ui]

-The section contains the following options:
+The [ui] section is used for color overrides for graphical interfaces.
+It contains the following options:

 OptionDescription